bitcoin/bitcoin/doc/i2p.md

      none)

 -i2pacceptincoming
-     If set and -i2psam is also set then incoming I2P connections are accepted via the SAM proxy.
-If this is not set but -i2psam is set then only outgoing connections will be made to the I2P network.
+     Whether to accept inbound I2P connections (default: 1).
 Ignored if -i2psam is not set.
-Listening for incoming I2P connections is done through the SAM proxy, not by binding to a local address and port (default: 1)
+Listening for inbound I2P connections is done through the SAM proxy, not by binding to a local address and port.
 ```

 In a typical situation, this suffices: